-- The project relies on assumptions about demand for gas that must come true to make the gas as affordable to Alaskans as predicted.
+- The project relies on assumptions about customer demand that must come true to meet the pipeline rates and consumer prices predicted for the project.
 These include:

-2) A major mine, such as the Donlin gold prospect in Western Alaska, will start up by 2019 and consume some of the gas flow.
+- A major mine, such as the Donlin gold prospect in Western Alaska, will start up by 2019 and contract for a significant volume of gas down the line.

-3) A utility or utilities will build a spur line and a local gas distribution pipeline network in Fairbanks by the time the pipeline from Prudhoe Bay is ready.
+- A utility or utilities will build a local gas distribution pipeline network in Fairbanks by the time the pipeline from Prudhoe Bay is ready.

-In June 2011, thethe Cook Inlet region still holds an estimated 19 trillion cubic feet of natural gas that could be produced using current technology.
+Also, in June 2011 the U.S. Geological Survey saidstill holds an estimated 19 trillion cubic feet of natural gas that could be produced using current technology.

-That's more than double the total Cook Inlet gas production over the past 50 years.
+That's about double the total Cook Inlet gas production over the past 50 years.
 But how much of the gas could be produced profitably with current technology likely is a much smaller number, possibly as little as 10 percent.